openwallet-foundation/credo-ts/README.md

 ## Run all tests

-You have to start agencies first, because it runs all tests togheter.
+You have to start agencies first, because it runs all tests together.

 ```
 yarn test